Royal was passionate about giving back as confirmed by a sign that he hung in the Texas football Locker room in the 60's that said:

 Royal’s locker sign is the code for compassion and donors know that "What I gave I kept."

-Horns up to the tax-exempt organizations that “are leaving something behind” for those in need formed by Brian Robison, Tommy Nobis (deceased), Cole Pittman (deceased), Johnnie Johnson, Tina Bonci (deceased), Sam and Emmanuel Acho, and Charlie Cravens.
+Horns up to the tax-exempt organizations that “are leaving something behind” for those in need formed by Brian Robison, Tommy Nobis (deceased), Cole Pittman (deceased), Johnnie Johnson, Tina Bonci (deceased), Sam and Emmanuel Acho, Charlie Cravens, and Michelle Williams Adamolekun.

 Just click on Johnnie Johnson’s photo below to preview the former Longhorns who know the meaning of what I gave I kept. .